xabbu42/Master/arbeit.md

 new prehistoric relations.
 \End{lcorollary}

-TODO decide for a proof, adapt main proof for correspondence?

 \Begin{proof}
 In the 1\. case and 2\. case we only remove occurrences of $□$ so no new prehistoric relations are introduced.
 In the 3\.\ case, by